satoshi-hirose/slack-to-discord-bridge-via-google/README.md

 Fill in the required information in the clipboard during following below step-by-step instruction.

 ### 1. Discord
- - Create Discord channels with names identical to the channel in Slack.
+ - Create Discord channels with names identical to the channels in Slack.
  - Prepare webhook for each Discord channels (https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
  - Copy&Paste the channel names and webhool urls to DISCORD_WEBHOOK_LIST of the clipboard.